 Fill the trench with a 50mm layer of bedding gravel or aggregate, then cover the aggregate with a layer of non woven geotextile membrane that’s been cut to be slightly wider than the trench so it can overlap and stop silt and dirt from getting into the pipework.

 Stage 2 – Pipe Installation

 Whichever patio drain system you choose, it is essential that it is installed at the lowest point of the patio and that it runs at right angles to the patio.
-If opting for a channel drain system, you will also need to ensure that you purchase products with a suitable load rating for the area where it’s being installed.
+If opting for a channel drain system, you will also need to ensure that you purchase products with a suitable load rating for the area it’s being installed.